anewgithubname/Stein-Density-Ratio-Estimation/README.md

 [*Song Liu, Takafumi Kanamori, Wittawat Jitkrittum, Yu Chen, Fisher Efficient Inference of Intractable Models, E-print: arXiv:1805.07454,  To appear NeurIPS2019, 2019*](https://arxiv.org/abs/1805.07454),

 ## Dependency on the `kernel-gof` package
-Before you run kernel Stein method for comparison, you need to install [`kernel-gof`](https://github.com/wittawatj/kernel-gof) package.
+If you want to run the neural network demo, you need to install [`kernel-gof`](https://github.com/wittawatj/kernel-gof) package.

 ### Install the `sdre` package